 He adds that his time with Tolko has allowed him to develop and grow not only as an employee, but also as a person.
 Being awarded the Tolko Values Award has given him an opportunity to reflect on his values and that of the company.

 “For me, the Tolko values are closely tied to my own values and have been an instrumental part of my professional and personal growth,” he explains.
 “If all employees demonstrate Tolko’s values at work and at home, I believe that this will result in a workforce that has the strengths to accomplish anything and will undoubtedly contribute to long-term personal and professional success.”

-Congratulations Travis on your award and for consistently reflecting Tolko’s values!
+Congratulations Andy, Chris, and Travis for consistently reflecting Tolko’s values!